Puppies For Sale Online

 How to report puppy scams

-If you see an advertisement that you think is suspicious, you can report it to the Pet Advertising Advisory Group.
-This organisation has been set up to tackle the problems associated with the online advertising of pets for sale.
+Our Family Dog is an associate member of an organisation called the Pet Advertising Advisory Group, which has been set up to tackle the problems associated with the online advertising of pets for sale.
 It works with classified websites, government bodies and animal welfare organisations.
+If you come across an advert selling a pet which concerns you, you can report it to PAAG.

 What to look for when buying a puppy online